Chicago Police Officers Save 13-Year-Old Boy In South Chicago

 CHICAGO (CBS) — There’s new video of the moment two Chicago police officers made a decision that saved the life of a 13-year-old boy in South Chicago.

 Swaysee Rankin was walking with his 14-year-old cousin Monday night at 82nd and Coles when someone in a red Jeep shot the teens then drove off.
-Two CPD officers were first to the scene.READ MORE: Chicago To Offer A 'Vax Pass' Next Month As An Incentive For People To Get The COVID Vaccine
+Two CPD officers were first to the scene.READ MORE: Community Group Offers Small Business, Summer Event Grants To Fight Financial Toll Of COVID-19 Pandemic

 They said Rankin’s injuries were very serious.
 In video shared on the Citizen app, you can see Officers Julius Givens and Rhonda Ward from the 4th (South Chicago) District carrying Rankin to their squad car.

 They said they didn’t have time to wait for EMS, so they took him to Comer’s Children’s Hospital themselves.
-Both officers talked about that quick response.READ MORE: Inspector General Slams 'Inefficient, Reactive, And Chaotic' Response To Deadly COVID Outbreak At LaSalle Veterans' Home
+Both officers talked about that quick response.READ MORE: No Bond For Second Suspect In Shooting Death Of 7-Year-Old Jaslyn Adams

 “The fact that he is a 13-year-old child, as soon as we arrived on scene, the first thing we realized is how young he is,” Givens said.
 “He was all but a boy, and that does not leave you.
 And that sped up our process.”